 Show your support and appreciation for Urban Scout

-5 Comments on ““Energy Crisis” Vs. Rewilding”
+5 responses to ““Energy Crisis” Vs. Rewilding”

-1. FIRST COMMENT!
+FIRST COMMENT!
 Whoo! (only because I pointed out WordPress’s mistake)

 I’ve recently come up against people adamantly refusing to accept that civilization destroying the natural world isn’t worth it.
 The most saddening and angering part was that it was a group of so-called pagans who profess to, at the very least, revere natural forces.
 Nobody wants to consider that civilization doesn’t actually make our lives better, don’t want to get out of their progressivist mindset long enough to see their lives suck.